brettchalupa/developer-interview-questions/README.md

 - Is there an expectation of being on-call?
 Are weekends actually weekends or are people working through them?
 - What time is work expected to happen?
 Can I work on my hours?
 How much overlap?
 - How do new team members get brought up to speed?
+- What is the process for releasing new versions of the software?
+- Do the applications have multiple environments for testing before releasing to production?

 ### Culture & Values